Emergency Preparedness Week

 📢 An Evacuation Order tells people to evacuate within a specific timeframe.
 This may happen when there is little or no time to notify or following an Evacuation Alert.

-⚡❗ Both types of Alerts will be communicated on the Alberta Emergency Alert and on the municipal alert system.
+⚡❗ Both types of Alerts will be communicated on the Alberta Emergency Alert.

 Click here to download the Alberta Emergency Alert App